 Because true 8K content is going to be hard to come by for the next year or two until the studio and streaming worlds catch up, an 8K TV must do an excellent job of upscaling 4K or Full HD content.
 Otherwise, you're just wasting all of those pixels.
-The Z9 featured LG's second-gen Alpha 9 8K upscaling, and when we did A/B comparisons between 4K and native 8K versions of the same content on our Z9 review TV, the visible differences were minimal.
-The ZX gets LG's third-gen Alpha 9 8K upscaling, which we expect will be even better.
+The 2019 Z9 featured LG's second-gen Alpha 9 8K upscaling, and when we did A/B comparisons between 4K and native 8K versions of the same content on our Z9 review TV, the visible differences were minimal.
+The ZX gets LG's third-gen Alpha 9 8K upscaling, delivering even bigger and better upscaling.

 Design-wise, the 88-inch version of the ZX series (which is also available as a 77-inch model) is also a stunner physically, with a polished aluminum stand that turns the TV into a sculpture worthy of a modern art display.
 The one downside: The stand and the display are integrated to the point where wall-mounting the panel portion separately is impossible.

 Unfortunately, LG wasn't able to bring the price of the 88-inchdown from 2019 (it's still a heart-attack-inducing $30,000) but there's a 77-inch model available for the slightly less frightening figure of $20,000.
 Though who's kidding who?
 If you can afford a $20,000 TV, what's another 10 grand?

 - Delivered for the holidays, the 65-inch LG C3 OLED TV is $500 off

 - Best 85-inch TV deals: Save on Samsung, Sony, TCL, and more